Senate Democrats, with White House backing, unveil Russia sanctions bill

 But there is still some skepticism among Democrats ahead of the vote this week.
 Leaving the briefing with Nuland and Hochstein on Monday night, Sen. Jon Tester (D-Mont.) told reporters that the administration “has to do a better job of messaging where the flaws are” in Cruz’s measure.

-That legislation will force the president to impose sanctions against entities overseeing the operation for Nord Stream 2 within 15 days.
+That legislation would force the president to impose sanctions against entities overseeing the operation for Nord Stream 2 within 15 days.
 Cruz tweeted this week that his bill would “stand up to Putin, stop Russian aggression, and support Ukraine” while Democrats voting against it would “put partisan loyalty to the Biden WH above US national security.”

 But Democrats, who have long accused Cruz of trying to interfere in the foreign policy agenda of this administration, said the circumstances have shifted, requiring a revised and a more nuanced set of punishments against Russia.
-A senior administration official noted that the threat of halting Nord Stream 2, which is not currently up and working, is a “credible piece of leverage that Germany holds over Russia at this time.”
+A senior administration official noted that the threat of halting Nord Stream 2, which is not up and working, is a “credible piece of leverage that Germany holds over Russia at this time.”

 “We need legislation that addresses the political situation we face today in response to increasing Russian aggression — not last year or two years ago,” Shaheen said as she backed the Democrats’ sanctions bill.
 “The dynamics changed and so must our strategy.
 That is what this bill would do.”

-The vote on Cruz’s bill this week, which must be held by Friday, will determine how successful senior Democrats and administration officials were in addressing concerns from Tester and other similarly wavering Democratic senators.
+The vote on Cruz’s bill, which must be held by Friday, will determine how successful senior Democrats and administration officials were in addressing concerns from Tester and other wavering Democratic senators.

 Senior Democratic and GOP officials have believed the final tally this week could swing wildly, depending on what the White House does and what alternative policies emerge.
 Nearly all Republicans are expected to vote in favor of the Nord Stream vote this week, with the exception of Sen. Rand Paul (R-Ky.), who has generally opposed sanctions in the past.